0 hidden charges. 0 forex

 On the other hand, a floating rate may be more appropriate if you believe interest rates may fall in the future.

-Step 3: Pick the right loan repayment tenure
+Step 3: Pick a suitable loan repayment tenure

-Your loan tenure directly affects your EMIs as well as the total interest you’ll be paying.
+Your loan tenure directly affects your EMIs and the total interest you’ll be paying.
 As a rule, the longer the loan tenure, the higher the overall interest, but the lower each EMI will be.
 Let’s understand this with the help of an example.

-Say you wish to borrow ₹50 lakh as a home loan, with interest at the rate of 7% per annum.
-Here’s how the overall interest as well as each EMI varies based on the loan repayment tenure.
+Say you wish to borrow ₹50 lakhs as a home loan, with interest at 7% per annum.
+Here’s how the overall interest amount and each EMI vary based on the loan repayment tenure.

-See how the total interest increases and the EMI decreases as you raise the repayment tenure?
-That’s because with a longer tenure, you have more time to spread out the interest costs, leading to lower EMIs.
+See how the total interest increases and the EMI decreases as you raise the repayment tenure.
+That’s because, with a longer term, you have more time to spread out the interest costs, leading to lower EMIs.
 But the total interest cost keeps going up.

 A word to the wise: